pulp/pulpcore/docs/contributing/dev-setup.rst

 Developer Setup
 ===============

+To ease developer setup, we have `Pulplift
+<https://pulp-installer.readthedocs.io/en/latest/pulplift/>`_ as part of the installer repository,
-To ease developer setup, we have `Pulplift <https://github.com/pulp/pulplift>`_ which is based on the `Forklift <https://github.com/theforeman/forklift>`_ project and utilizes `Ansible <https://docs.ansible.com/ansible/index.html>`_ roles and playbooks to provide supported `Vagrant <https://docs.vagrantup.com/>`_ boxes that are more consistent with the user experience.
+which is based on the `Forklift <https://github.com/theforeman/forklift>`_ project and utilizes `Ansible <https://docs.ansible.com/ansible/index.html>`_ roles and playbooks to provide supported `Vagrant <https://docs.vagrantup.com/>`_ boxes that are more consistent with the user experience.